FalkorDB

 -

-The system supports the OpenCypher query language with proprietary enhancements that streamline interactions with graph data, and its efficient graph traversal and query capabilities render it well-suited for production environments.
+Supports the OpenCypher query language with proprietary enhancements that streamline interactions with graph data.
+Its efficient graph traversal and query capabilities make it well-suited for production environments.

 Choose Your Path

-- Graph Path: If you’re interested in utilizing FalkorDB as a property graph database with OpenCypher support, continue with the sections below.
+- Graph Database Path: If you’re interested in using FalkorDB as a property graph database with OpenCypher support, continue with the sections below.

 Primary Features